afnanm1999/PhotonCodeChallengeV2/README.md

 So to test the app you must first pull the project files and open it in Xcode.
 You shouldn't have to configure anything inside of the application source code.
 Just go ahead and run it on a simulator and when the app first launches it should have these values already inside the UITextView.

 3 4 1 2 8 6
 6 1 8 2 7 4
 5 9 3 9 9 5
 8 4 1 3 2 6
 3 7 2 8 6 4

-You can just go ahead and click on a UIButton with value Submit.
+You can just go ahead and click on a UIButton(Submit).
 This will then show you the expected result of

 Yes
 16
 [1 2 3 4 4 5]

 You can also put your custom values inside of the UITextView to further test the app.

 ##### Make sure that you don't leave an empty line inside of UITextView.
 #
 ## Test Cases